ServiceNowDevProgram/code-snippets/Specialized Areas/Browser Bookmarklets/Load List with Query/readme.md

 By adding a sysparm_query to the URL, the list will be filtered appropriately.
 The above encoded query resolves like this when added to the end of a URL: https://instancename.service-now.com/now/nav/ui/classic/params/target/sc_request_list.do%3Fsysparm_query%3Du_addressLIKEmain%2520st

-Where sc_rquest is the table name u_address is the field name to query on and the rest is the encoded query
+Where sc_rquest is the table name, u_address is the field name to query on, and the rest is the encoded query

 When doing this, you will see the correct filter reflected in the breadcrumb, but here is the best part - now when you expand the filter via the funnel icon, 'contains' is a valid operator, so you can change the text/value to whatever else you are looking for!